dimitriStoidis/GenGAN/README.md

 ## Running example

-To train the model run `python train.py --trial model1 --epochs 25 --batch_size 25`
+To train the model run: </br>
+`python train.py --trial model1 --epochs 25 --batch_size 25`

 ## Evaluation

-Load the pre-trained GenGAN model in `/models/netG_epoch_25.pt` folder for speech synthesis.
+Load the pre-trained GenGAN model from the checkpoint: </br>
+ `/models/netG_epoch_25.pt` folder for speech synthesis.

 ### Demo
-Clone the repository and run `python demo.py` to try GenGAN on your audio samples.</br>
+Clone the repository and run: </br>
+`python demo.py` to try-out GenGAN on your audio samples.</br>
 The output is a `.wav` file saved in `/audio_` directory.

 You will need to download and add to path the [multi-speaker](https://github.com/descriptinc/melgan-neurips/tree/master/models) pre-trained MelGAN model.

 ### Gender Recognition
-Run `python GenderNet.py`
+Run `python GenderNet.py`</br>

-Load the pre-trained model in `/models/model.ckpt-90_GenderNet.pt` for evaluation or train GenderNet from scratch.
+Load the pre-trained model from the checkpopint: </br>
+`/models/model.ckpt-90_GenderNet.pt` to evaluate or train GenderNet from scratch.

 ### Speaker Verification